marilius12/taxes/pages/index.md

 ## Copyright

-The website content is licensed under [CC0-1.0 (Creative Commons Zero v1.0 Universal)](https://creativecommons.org/publicdomain/zero/1.0/) and the source code is licensed under [MIT](https://opensource.org/licenses/mit-license.php).
+The website content is dedicated to the public domain under [CC0-1.0 (Creative Commons Zero v1.0 Universal)](https://creativecommons.org/publicdomain/zero/1.0/), and the source code is licensed under [MIT](https://opensource.org/licenses/mit-license.php).
 You can copy, modify, distribute, etc. freely.
 However, there's no liability or warranty whatsoever.